 Gun rights focus

-Much of the freshmen delegation campaigned during a season in which gun rights were a big part of the discussion, particularly in the wake of the Sandy Hook Elementary School shootings in Newtown, Conn.
+Much of the freshmen delegation campaigned during a season in which gun rights were a big part of the discussion.

 Several legislators have jumped into the discussion with legislation that seeks to protect or expand residents' rights to carry weapons.
-Many are involved in bills or amendments that offer a preemptive strike against any plans the White House may have to limit access to guns.
+Many are involved in bills or constitutional amendments that offer a preemptive strike against plans the White House might have to limit access to guns.